jamesjmtaylor/jamesjmtaylor.github.io/_posts/2018-09-01-aar-pt-9-swift.md

 ---
 ![Swift](/assets/swift.jpg)

-If you haven’t had a chance to read the first entry in the series for context, <a href="/post/after-action-review-aar/">you can do so here</a>
+If you haven’t had a chance to read the first entry in the series for context, [you can do so here](/after-action-review-aar/)

-It's been exactly a year since I did <a href="/post/aar-pt-4-swift-xcode/">my last Swift/iOS AAR entry</a>, and two years since I <a href="/post/day-1-ios-fundamentals/">started the Coding Dojo Swift bootcamp</a> so I figured it was about time that I had a new entry on my lessons learned with Swift.
+It's been exactly a year since I did [my last Swift/iOS AAR entry](/aar-pt-4-swift-xcode/), and two years since I [started the Coding Dojo Swift bootcamp](day-1-ios-fundamentals/) so I figured it was about time that I had a new entry on my lessons learned with Swift.
 I've got a few more entries in my notebook that I haven't been able to transcribe into a digital format yet, but you'll probably find this to be a lot to digest as it is; so without further adieu:

 * Apple's recomendation is that you use .pngs for image assets, not vector drawables (pdfs).
-You can read more about their recommendation at <a href="https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.htm">https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.html</a>.
+You can read more about their recommendation at [https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.html](https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.htm).
 * You can declare a delegate protocol in the same file as the class that uses.
 Java will not allow you to do this, but Kotlin will.
 * If you need to erase a UserDefault key, use `UserDefaults.standard.removeObject(forKey: String)`.
 Do NOT use` UserDefaults.standard.setNilValueForKey(key: String)` which is a run-time crash.
 * By far the most versatile UserDefault type to use is dictionary.